SAMO: SAMO© graffiti

 In May 1978, Basquiat and Diaz started to put up the first SAMO© graffiti in Manhattan.
 They wrote phrases with marker pens and often with an ironic copyright symbol attached.
 SAMO was primarily written on buildings, but they also did it in elevators, public toilets, and on the D train in the New York City Subway.
 On December 11, 1978, The Village Voice published an article about the SAMO graffiti.
-According to Henry Flynt, Shannon Dawson (later of the band Konk) played a major part in the trio of writers in the first wave SAMO graffiti writers, but most accounts, including those of Basquiat, say the writing was done by the duo of Basquiat and Diaz.
+According to Henry Flynt, Shannon Dawson (later of the band Konk) played a major part in the trio of writers in the first wave SAMO graffiti writers, but most accounts, including those of Basquiat, say the writing was done by Basquiat and Diaz.
 When asked about other people, Basquiat said "No, No, it was me and Al Diaz."

-Diaz graduated from City As School in 1978, and Basquiat dropped out of school and left his father's home in Brooklyn to spend time homeless and living with friends in Manhattan in June 1978.
-From that point the SAMO graffiti took off in SoHo, parts of the East Village, and the area immediately around the School of Visual Arts were prime targets for the graffiti.
+Diaz graduated from City-As-School in 1978, and Basquiat dropped out of school and left his father's home in Brooklyn to spend time homeless and living with friends in Manhattan in June 1978.
+From that point on, the SAMO graffiti took off in SoHo, parts of the East Village, and the area immediately around the School of Visual Arts were prime targets for the graffiti.

 The SoHo News noticed the graffiti, and published a few pictures of the idiomatic phrases with a query about who had done them.
 According to Henry Flynt, who photographed much of the graffiti, "The collective graffiti employed anonymity to seem corporate and engulfing.
 The tone was utterly different from the morose and abject tone of Basquiat's solo work.
 The implication was that SAMO© was a drug that could solve all problems.
 SOHO, the art world, and Yuppies were satirized with Olympian wit."